harshit18-09/LeaderBoard/README.md

 This folder contains my solution for Test 2 of the assignment.

 ## Contents
-- main.py      → Python script implementing the required logic
+- main.py
-- README_Test2.md → This explanation file
+- README.md
+- Test2.pdf
+- leaderboard.pdf

 ## Approach
 1. Carefully analyzed the problem statement and defined the expected inputs/outputs.